-The initiative utilises the findings of the existing ASEF dual perceptions studies, EU through the Eyes of Asia and Asia in the Eyes of Europe, in developing tool-kits and training modules focused on improving capacity among diplomats and civil society actors.
+The programme utilises the findings of the existing ASEF dual perceptions studies, EU through the Eyes of Asia and Asia in the Eyes of Europe, in developing tool-kits and training modules focused on improving capacity among diplomats and civil society actors.
 The materials consist of vast amount of information that looks at how the EU is seen across Asia and vice versa.

 The project brings together a panel of experts on public diplomacy and perceptions who developed training modules, sector specific course materials and tool-kits.
-The materials form the basis for an 8-week online course and a 3-day face-to-face training module designed for early career diplomats and civil society actors invested in improving Asia-Europe relations.
-To date, 204 participants split between 4 online courses and 3 face-to-face trainings attended the programme.
-The face-to-face trainings were held in Geneva (July 2014), Kuala Lumpur (Malaysia), Bangkok (Thailand), The Hague (Netherlands), Jakarta (Indonesia), Vienna (Austria) and Siem Reap (Cambodia).
+To date, more than 250 participants split between 7 online courses and 7 face-to-face trainings attended the programme.
+The face-to-face trainings were held in Geneva (Switzerland), Kuala Lumpur (Malaysia), Bangkok (Thailand), The Hague (Netherlands), Jakarta (Indonesia), Vienna (Austria) and Siem Reap (Cambodia).

 The project is supported by the Federal Department of Foreign Affairs of Switzerland and the Asia-Europe Foundation.